-Anna Reilly serves on the Board as Chair of the Education Taskforce of the Boston Thurmond Community Network and the Advisory Board of Face to Face of Wake Forest University.
+Anna Reilly chairs the Board of the Boston Thurmond Community Network, a Purpose Built Community and serves as a Director on National Board of Book Harvest along with the Advisory Board of Face to Face of Wake Forest University.
 Rotating off in 2020, she is the former Chair of the Board for Helen Simoneau Danse.
 From 2009 to 2014, she served on the Asset Development Committee of the Winston Salem Foundation.
 From 2005 to 2012, she served on the Board of Visitors for Duke University's Sanford School of Public Policy, during which time she served as the chair of their Developmental Committee for three years.
 From 2007 to 2012, she served as a Director of the Bethesda Center for the Homeless.
 From 2001 to 2006, Ms. Reilly served on the Board of Directors of St. Joseph Capital Bank, a public company that is now Old National Bank.
 During that time, she also served as a trustee of the Stanley Clark School and as a Director of the Community Foundation of St. Joseph County.
 From 1995 until 2000, Ms. Reilly owned and operated Lula's Café, a restaurant in South Bend, Indiana.